mcdermottsolutions/slack-emojis-essentials/README.md

 # slack-emojis-essentials
-To be used in conjunction with https://github.com/lambtron/emojipacks/ The all.yaml file here uploads all the packs listed on https://github.com/lambtron/emojipacks/tree/master/packs The essentials.yaml file here uploads about 100 extra emojis of my own devising.
+To be used in conjunction with https://github.com/lambtron/emojipacks/

+The all.yaml file here uploads all 29 packs listed on https://github.com/lambtron/emojipacks/tree/master/packs

+The essentials.yaml file here uploads about 100 extra emojis of my own devising.

 ## Two files for all the slack emojis and then some?